Where do we plant trees?

 No environmental intervention is without issues.
 Yet, the positive effect of carbon capture, youth engagement, and symbolism of giving to nature and not only taking, means that Greenland Trees’ work is net-positive.

-How do we engage the local community?
+How do you engage the local community?

 In planting the trees and maintaining the plots, we receive excellent support from the local community.
 Greenland youth assisted tree planting efforts in the past, sponsored by the south Greenland municipality and getting some financing from supermarket chain Brugseni.
 Having a Greenland resident in our team is a great way to engage and create enthusiasm among the people who live in the region.